16 May 2025, last revised 28 Oct 2025

 - different plate design

-- this example has an A B Co. date code: 16 S 1
+- back heel has A B Co. date code 16 S 1

 color: aqua